dephcon/NeweggBot/README.md

 # NeweggBot
-Autonomously buy GPUs from Newegg as soon as they become available
+Autonomously buy products from Newegg as soon as they become available

 This bot is very much still in the early stages, and more than a little rough around the edges.
 Expect the occasional hiccups if you decide to use it.

 ## Installation
 You will require [Node.js 14](https://nodejs.org/en/) to run this.
-After installing via git or by downloading the code and extracting it, navigate to the folder where the files are located via powershell(or equivalent console) and run `npm run do-install` script.
+After installing via git or by downloading the code and extracting it, navigate to the folder where the files are located via powershell(or equivalent console) and run `npm install` command.
 If you end up experiencing the error `Error: Could not find browser revision latest` when running, you may also need to run the command `PUPPETEER-PRODUCT=firefox npm i puppeteer`.

 ## Configuration